How Social Isolation Is Killing Us

 Loneliness?
 No, lack of warning (Score:3)

 Has society created a life worth living?
-(Score:3)
+(Score:5, Interesting)

 There are many aspects we can look at that created this mess, but one that seems to be overlooked here is the concept that people don't want to grow old anymore.
 Sadly, many find they can't afford to.
 Think the average Millennial is looking forward to retirement when they can barely afford to make ends meet?
 What's the point of growing old when you're going to be forced to blow your entire retirement nest egg on some major health issue that will inevitably crop up?